anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 Virtual Network Interface Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Note: The required number of connection points to a Pod is described in ``e.cap.004`` above.
+  Note: The required number of connection points to a pod is described in ``e.cap.004`` above.
 This section describes the
   required bandwidth of those connection points.

 .. list-table:: Reference Model Requirements: Network Interface Specifications